Molly O’Neill, Writer Who Explored and Celebrated Food, Is Dead at sixty six

 “This is exactly what Tony Bourdain changed into doing, and no person gave her any credit for it,” stated Ruth Reichl, the writer and former Times eating place critic.

-“She celebrated all sorts of chefs and articulated very actually that cooking is what brings us together,” she introduced.
-“And she had no prejudice approximately whether this type of meals changed into higher than that form of food.”
+“She celebrated all sorts of chefs and articulated that cooking brings us together,” she introduced.
+“And she had no prejudice about whether this type of meal changed into something higher than that food.”

 Ms. O’Neill regularly wrote the forms of tales that other food writers chased, like a 1992 article for The Times.
-She located that salsa changed into replacing ketchup as the king of the American condiments.
+She discovered that salsa had changed rapidly, making ketchup the king of American condiments.

-“To the food enterprise,” she wrote, “the upward push of salsa symbolizes more than a developing gustatory sophistication.
+She wrote, “To the food enterprise, the upward push of salsa symbolizes more than a developing gustatory sophistication.
 It is the death knell for the cooking ketchup compliments.”